 When scientists tested kitchen surfaces after the volunteers had finished cooking they found the spiked bacteria everywhere.
 People would handle the raw meat, then touch other items in the kitchen without washing their hands.
 The bacteria was found on the salt, pepper, and other spice containers.
 Counters and utensils were contaminated.
-But most dangerous of all, people would handle the raw meat then handle other food without washing up.
+But most dangerous of all, people would handle the raw meat then prepare the salad without washing up.
 5 percent of lettuce in the salad had been contaminated by dirty hands.
 Properly washing your hands is the simplest step in stopping the spread of food poisoning.
-How often do you wash yours?

 To prevent food poisoning, health departments and food handlers organizations recommend you wash your hands before you begin preparing any food, and after you use the restroom–everyone should know this by now.
 But you should also wash after you touch your clothing, hair, face or any other part of your body during food preparation.
 In addition, you need to wash again if you stop to use the telephone, take out the garbage, clear the dirty dishes from the table, or eat.
 And lastly, always wash your hands between handling and preparing each type of food.
 How often do you wash yours?